 - 1. Log in to the JSS with a web browser. - 2.
 In the top-right corner of the page, click Settings 🗱 . - 3.
-Click System Settings.
-On a smartphone or iPod touch, this option is in the pop-up menu. - 4.
-Click Change Management - 5.
+Click System Settings. - 4.
+Click Change Management 🔤 . - 5.
 Click Logs.
 The Change Management logs are displayed on the pane. - 6.
 Do one of the following: - To view the object associated with a change, click the object in the Object Name column. - To view details about the change, click Details in the Details column.